library(HDSinRdata)

 #> [1] 128

 We could also accomplish the same thing using a control flow called an if-else statement.
 An if-else statement follows the following structure.
 First, we have a conditional statement.
-If the conditional statement is true, then the code in the if statement, the code within the first set of parentheses, is run.
+If the conditional statement is true, then the code in the if statement, the code within the first set of curly braces, is run.
 If not, then the code in the else statement is run.
 In this way, the control flow controls how our code is executed.

 if (conditional statement){